dbrockmann/eeg-classification/README.md

-# eeg-classification
-Comparison of Handcrafted Features and Autoencoders for Epileptic Seizure Detection
+# Comparison of Handcrafted Features and Autoencoders for Epileptic Seizure Detection